FraunhoferIVV/fastiot/docs/source/architecture/02-project-structure.rst

 ``│   │   │   ├── manifest.yaml``  => A manifest describing your service (ports, mounts, …) (data model :class:`fastiot.cli.model.manifest.ServiceManifest`)

-``│   │   │   └── run.py`` => This is the entry point used by docker for your service not to be obfuscated when building using :func:`fastiot.cli.commands.build.build`
+``│   │   │   └── run.py`` => This is the entry point used by docker for your service not to be obfuscated when building using :func:`fastiot.cli.commands.build.build`.
+S. :ref:`tut-Service_Entry_Point` for details.

 ``│   │   ├── […]``  => More services as you like